nickj609/GameModeManager/README.md

 4. Update your custom configuration files for each game mode to include `css_mapgroup <map group>`.

 ## Configuration
-Although the configuration of this simple plugin is quite lengthy, it was designed to provide flexibility for different plugins and server configurations.
+GameModeManager offers flexible configuration options.
+See the default `GameModeManager.json` for details and customization instructions.

 | Config              | Description                                                                                                                               |
 | ------------------- | ----------------------------------------------------------------------------------------------------------------------------------------- |